ICAMS/Kanapy/README.md

 to verify the correct installation of Kanapy.

-**Note:** If the texture module (test\_texture.py) fails the test, the cause lies oftentimes in a wrong MATLAB path.
-Please run "\$ matlab startup_mtex.m" in the directory "libs/mtex" to fix that problem.

 # Updates
 Kanapy is constantly under development and there will be frequent updates with bugfixes and new features.
 To update Kanapy, follow these steps: